sachinsshetty/onwards/idea/2025/2025-02-24-gpu-access.md

 | Transcription Output 2 | [Song 2](https://github.com/slabstech/asr-indic-server/blob/main/docs/kannada_sample_4_out.md) |

 Note -  We converted the YouTube videos into audio files manually and then used the API.

----

-We appreciate your consideration and look forward to the possibility of collaborating on this exciting project.

----

-[sachin]

 <!--